Universal-Prototype Enhancing for Few-Shot Object Detection

 \textbf{The performance of base categories.} Table \ref{table5} shows the performance of each novel and base categories.
 We can see that our method outperforms MPSR \cite{wu2020multi} on novel and base categories.
-This indicates our method could improve the performance of data-scarce novel categories without degrading the performance of base categories.
+Particularly, for the `bus' and `sofa' category of the 2-shot case, our method outperforms MPSR by 16.5\% and 7.5\%.
+This indicates our method could improve the generalization performance of the detector.

+\textbf{Analysis of Hyper-Parameter $\gamma$.} For the joint training loss $\mathcal{L}$ (see Eq. \eqref{eq8})), we use a hyper-parameter $\gamma$ to balance the consistency loss $\mathcal{L}_{\rm con}$.
+Table \ref{table6} shows the results.
+We can see that different settings of the hyper-parameter $\gamma$ affect the performance of FSOD.
+For our method, when $\gamma$ is set to 1.0, the performance is the best.

 \textbf{Analysis of the output descriptors.} In Eq. \eqref{eq2} and \eqref{eq5}, the output descriptors are fused as the input of the RPN and classifier.
 Next, we analyze the impact of the descriptors.
 Concretely, for Eq. \eqref{eq2}, we only take $F$ as the input of RPN and keep other components unchanged.
 For the 1-shot and 5-shot case, fusing the descriptors improves the performance by 2.7\% and 1.8\%.
 For Eq. \eqref{eq5}, we only take $\Psi_{c}(P)$ as the input of classifier and keep other components unchanged.
 For the 1-shot and 5-shot case, fusing the descriptors improves the performance by 2.1\% and 1.2\%.
 This shows fusing descriptors into the current features is helpful for improving the representation ability of the features.